Is Tasmania a climate refuge?

 This is possibly further confirmed by recent bushfire seasons, especially the almost-disastrous 2018/19, although it is near impossible to pin any one event on climate change.

 Official rain trend maps and data don’t tell the full story.

 Though annual rainfall may be much the same as in years past, the way it falls appears to have changed, with fewer extended periods of drizzle, replaced by less frequent, heavier, shorter downpours.
 These invariably fall on harder ground, running off rather than soaking in if there is any gradient.

 The proof is in the forests.
 Trees have died in recent years, the white ghosts visible on the hills, presumably perishing from a lack of soaking rain penetrating the soil, and extra heat.

 Once weakened by drought, even tough eucalypts like blue gums succumb to borers.
 We have seen it in our own yard.

 The death of trees globally is well observed, lists like this make sombre reading.

 Buying rural property in Tasmania away from flammable forests, especially pine monocultures, in an area where you can get sufficient water for growing crops during the harsh summer hot periods, is a climate refuge option.

-The state is cool for most of the year, and the fire season is short, from late November to March, with December and January the usual danger months.
-Tasmania is a windy place, and dry, so there is a potentially catastrophic fire problem.
+The state is cool for most of the year, and the fire season is short, from late November to March, with December to February the danger months.
+Tasmania is a windy place, and often dry, so there is a potentially catastrophic fire problem.
 House and garden should be set up accordingly, and evacuation plans made early.